-Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and recorded on the balance sheet in future policy benefits with changes reported in policyholder benefits and claims.
+Under GAAP, certain of our variable annuity guarantee features are accounted for as insurance liabilities and reported on the balance sheet in future policy benefits with changes reported in policyholder benefits and claims.
 These liabilities are accounted for using long-term assumptions of equity and bond market returns and the level of interest rates.
-Therefore, these liabilities, valued at \$5.1 billion at March 31, 2020, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
-Guarantees accounted for in this manner include GMDBs, as well as the life contingent portion of GMIBs and certain GMWBs.
-All other variable annuity guarantee features are accounted for as embedded derivatives and recorded on the balance sheet in PABs with changes reported in net derivative gains (losses).
-These liabilities, valued at \$4.4 billion at March 31, 2020, are accounted for at estimated fair value.
-Guarantees accounted for in this manner include GMABs, GMWBs and the non-life contingent portions of GMIBs.
+Therefore, these liabilities, valued at \$6.0 billion at March 31, 2021, are less sensitive than derivative instruments to periodic changes to equity and fixed income market returns and the level of interest rates.
+Guarantees accounted for as insurance liabilities in future policy benefits include GMDBs, the life contingent portion of GMWBs and the portion of the GMIBs that require annuitization, as well as the life contingent portion of the expected annuitization when the policyholder is required to annuitize upon depletion of their account value.

+All other variable annuity guarantee features are accounted for as embedded derivatives and reported on the balance sheet in policyholder account balances with changes reported in net derivative gains (losses).
+These liabilities, valued at \$1.7 billion at March 31, 2021, are accounted for at estimated fair value.
 In some cases, a guarantee will have multiple features or options that require separate accounting such that the guarantee is not fully accounted for under only one of the accounting models (known as "split accounting").
-Additionally, the index protection and accumulation features of Shield Annuities are accounted for as embedded derivatives, recorded on the balance sheet in PABs with changes reported in net derivative gains (losses) and valued at (\$116) million at March 31, 2020.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" included in the 2019 Annual Report.
+Additionally, the index protection and accumulation features of Shield are accounted for as embedded derivatives and reported on the balance sheet in policyholder account balances with changes reported in net derivative gains (losses).
+These liabilities, valued at \$4.5 billion at March 31, 2021, are accounted for at estimated fair value.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Summary of Critical Accounting Estimates" included in our 2020 Annual Report.

-The GAAP variable annuity reserve balances by guarantee type and accounting model were as follows at:
+The variable annuity reserve balances by guarantee type were as follows at:

-Reserves

-March 31, 2020 December 31, 2019
+March 31, 2021 December 31, 2020

-Future Policy Benefits Policyholder Account Balances Total Reserves Future Policy Benefits licyholder Account Balances R Total leserves
+Future Policy Benefits Policyholder Account Balances Total Reserves Future Policy Benefits Policyholder Account Balances Tot tal Reserves

-(In mi llions)
+(In m illions 5)

-GMDB \$ 1,442 \$ - \$ 1,442 \$ 1,362 \$ - \$ 1,362
+GMDB \$ 1,402 \$ \$ 5 1,402 \$ 1,355 \$ \$ 1,355

-GMIB 2,931 3,342 6,273 2,677 1,844 4,521

-GMIB Max 515 303 818 560 (84) 476

-GMAB 17 17 - (17) (17)

-GMWB 76 76 - 6 6

-GMWB4L 256 571 827 258 (93) 165
+GMIB 3,407 1,730 5,137 3,499 2,496 5,995

+GMIB Max 888 (31) 857 871 153 1,024

+GMAB (10) (10) 1 1

+GMWB 26 26 47 47

+GMWB4L 300 12 312 291 218 509

-GMWB4L (FlexChoice SM) 106 106 -
+GMWB4L (FlexChoice SM ) - (6) (6) - 5 5

-Total \$ 5,144 \$ 4,415 \$ 9,559 \$ 4,857 \$ 1,656 \$ 6,513
+Total \$ 5,997 \$ 1,721 \$ 5 7,718 \$ 6,016 \$ 2,920 \$ 8,936